 This section of the Executive Summary we are discussing the Operations, Milestones, and risk.

 In the operation section talk about the process that takes a set of input resources (material, machinery, information, and customer) which are used to transform something, or are transformed themselves, into outputs of products and service.

 Short description of all necessary costs to create your product/ service.

 The milestones are one of the most important in the Executive summary.
 It sets the plan into practical, concrete terms, with real budgets, deadlines, and management responsibilities.
-It helps you focus as you are writing your business plan, Each action becomes a milestone.
+It helps you focus as you are writing the business plan, Each action becomes a milestone.
 This is where a business plan becomes a real plan, with specific and measurable activities, instead of just a document.

 You can show your planned timeline in the simple picture.

 Investors invest money in the company’s business they must have assessed the risk that the company’s financial results will be lower than forecast.

 The risk factors alert the investor to the fact there is always a possibility of a danger he/ she must take into account.
 Briefly describe main risks and mitigations.